 Target Audience

-The CEAF online course primarily addresses agriculture finance practitioners, such as mid-level managers and field staff of agriculture development banks, rural microfinance institutions, ag-insurance firms, leasing companies, and other financial institutions in developing countries, emerging economies and developed nations.
-The course will also be useful for those who are interested to become agriculture finance experts, consultants and advisors.
-Last but not least, persons who are engaged in agriculture policymaking, or regulation and supervision of the agriculture finance sector will benefit too.
+The CESAF online course primarily addresses agricultural finance practitioners in emerging markets, especially mid-level managers and field staff of agricultural development banks, rural microfinance institutions, insurance and leasing companies, and other financial institutions intending to engage in agricultural finance.
+The course will also be useful for people who are engaged in agricultural policymaking or regulation and supervision of the agricultural finance sector, as well as for those who are interested to become consultants and advisors in the field of Sustainable Agricultural Finance.

 Workload

-The course takes approx. 6 months assuming 3-4 hours of self-study per week.
-It consists of 7 mandatory units, which build upon each other.
+The course is scheduled for 6 months, assuming an average of 4 hours of self-study per week.
+It consists of 5 mandatory units, which are built upon each other.

 You are not sure if you manage to complete the course within 6 months?
 No worries!
 You can apply for a course extension (6 more months) against an administrative fee.